Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 cantoribus et choris cantandæ comitantibus instrumentis atque imaginibus magicis,* a scenic cantata composed by Carl Orff.
-There are two other compositions we will perform for you tonight as well, and we'd normally list them on a Playbill, but...we would like to surprise you.
+There are two other compositions we will perform for you tonight as well, and we'd normally list them on a Playbill, but... we would like to surprise you.
 Enjoy."
 He bowed with a flourish, turned, and the music began.

 ---